 Regularly flushing out the sinuses with a warm water and salt (saline) solution may help loosen and wash out mucus and hydrate the nasal lining.
 This technique is called sinus irrigation.

 When these treatments are ineffective, a corticosteroid may be taken by mouth or by injection for a short time (usually for fewer than 10 days).
 If taken by mouth or injection for a long time, corticosteroids can have serious side effects.

 Bathing the eyes with plain eyewashes (such as artificial tears) can help reduce irritation.
 Any substance that may be causing the allergic reaction should be avoided.
 Contact lenses should not be worn during episodes of conjunctivitis.

 Eye drops containing antihistamines and a drug that causes blood vessels to narrow (a vasoconstrictor) are often effective.
 These eye drops are available without a prescription.
-However, they may be less effective and have more side effects than prescription eye drops (see Conjunctival and Scleral Disorders: Diagnosis and Treatment).
+However, they may be less effective and have more side effects than prescription eye drops (see Diagnosis and Treatment).
 Eye drops containing cromolyn, available by prescription, are used to prevent rather than relieve allergic conjunctivitis.
 They can be used when exposure to the allergen is anticipated.
 If symptoms are very severe, eye drops containing corticosteroids, available by prescription, may be used.
 During treatment with corticosteroid eye drops, the eyes should be checked regularly for increased pressure and infection by an ophthalmologist.

 Allergen immunotherapy for hay fever should be started after the pollen season to prepare for the next season.
 Immunotherapy has more side effects when started during pollen season because the allergens have stimulated the immune system.
 Immunotherapy is most effective when continued year-round.